 Wild camping on Haystacks

-I have been wild camping on Haystacks numerous times over the years.
+I have been wild camping on Haystacks above Buttermere in the Lake District numerous times over the years.
 Its a great wild camping location as its summit plateau covers sizeable area and has many sheltered spots on which to pitch a tent.
 However Haystacks is popular with wild campers so its rare to have the fell to yourself.
 Also I have always been unlucky with the weather whenever I’ve slept there and have returned with very few photographs.

 Recently, on seeing a promising dawn forecast, I decided to try yet again as I’m a stubborn Yorkshireman.
 The fact that the evening and overnight forecasts weren’t so good wasn’t going to put me off.

 Gatesgarth Farm to Haystacks